ucmo-cs/spring_example/README.md

 The React application running on that page uses a Spring REST Controller with a "/cars" mapping to access the API for handling the Car objects in the application.
+The React application makes use of the React-Bootstrap package for components and styling, and uses Modal dialogs for editing of the car data.

 # Spring Packages Used: